Updated October 2017

 Not somewhere we would recommend spending all your time, but for the price of a couple of drinks, it's a great way to enjoy the sun in the afternoon or meet other travellers heading out at night.

-#9 volcan masaya
+#9 hike up volcan masaya

 Volcanoes in Central America are like fat people in the US - everywhere.
 But it's always exciting to find an active one.
 And whilst there have not been lava flows for at least 200 years, every day there is constant bubbling below and thick smoke spewing from its crater.